 - DTI can be up to 50% DTI with compensating factors

 - Gift funds allowed for the down payment and closing costs for FHA

-2 years of tax returns and tax transcripts required and must follow standard FHA guidelines.
+2 years of tax returns and tax transcripts are required and must follow standard FHA guidelines.

 Add New Credit Through Secured Credit Cards